tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 ### 1. What does banning a peer mean

 Tendermint recognizes that peers can accept transactions into their mempool as valid but then when the state changes, they can become invalid.
-But, if a transaction could never have been valid, how can it pass a `CheckTx` at any node?
-What are the valid (non malicious reasons for such failures).
+There are also transactions that are received that could never have been valid (for examle due to misconfiguration on one node).
 We thus differentiate two scenarios - a) where `CheckTx` fails due to reasons already known and b) where `CheckTx` deems a transactions could never have been valid.